Google kubernetes a retrospective

 * Transparent open-source project / source code insight

-Kubernetes is written in the programming language Go.
-Go is a statically typed language similar to C, with additional interpreter-related functionality such as memory safety, garbage collection, and CSP-style concurrency.
+Kubernetes is implemented in the Go programming language.
+Go is a statically typed language bearing similarities to C, augmented with runtime features including memory safety, garbage collection, and CSP-style concurrency primitives.

 * NAT (Network Address Translation) used unnecessarily at internal locations